covidsafewatch/website/input/issue-register/rural-and-remote-australians-on-telstra-cannot-register.md

 >
 > For rural Aussies – or even just those who live in a mobile black spot – who are on plans with Vodafone and Optus, excluding prepaid, this isn't a problem.
 With these providers, they're able to still receive the verification text because these telcos offer SMS Over WiFi.
 >
-> Unfortunately, users who are with Telstra or some Mobile virtual Network Operator (MVNO) resellers don't have the SMS over WiFi option.
+> Unfortunately, users who are with Telstra or some Mobile Virtual Network Operator (MVNO) resellers don't have the SMS over WiFi option.

 https://www.gizmodo.com.au/2020/05/telstra-sms-over-wifi-launch/